Artistic rendering – Event may differ

 Vibe

-Festive, communal, energetic
+Festive, traditional, communal, energetic

 Energy Level